Rick0317/Eco-friendly/ideas.md

 We can enable users to manage their staying time on some browser.
 This is for business persons/ students who want to stop procastination

+- Feature that encourage companies to create green webpages

+We can create a ranking of webpages based on their "greeness"